Key Takeaways

 A landscaping business that only mows lawns needs different policies than one that removes trees, applies chemicals, or plows snow.
 Each service creates a different kind of loss, and each loss sits in a different coverage line.

-NEXT describes landscaping insurance as a package that may include general liability, workers compensation, contractors E&O, commercial auto, and tools and equipment coverage.
+Landscaping insurance is a package term that can include general liability, workers compensation, contractors E&O, commercial auto, and tools and equipment coverage.

-The Hartford adds herbicide and pesticide application coverage, snowplow operations insurance, inland marine for specialized property, and umbrella coverage above liability policy limits.
+Landscapers who apply chemicals, plow snow, or haul specialized equipment may also need herbicide and pesticide application coverage, snowplow operations insurance, inland marine for mobile property, and umbrella coverage above liability policy limits.

 Answer a few questions about your services below to see which coverage lines apply to your operation.